Abdulrahman843/react-banking-app/README.md

 Launches the test runner in interactive watch mode.

 . npm run eject
-Removes the single build dependency from your project.
+Removes the single-build dependency from your project.

 ## Future Enhancements
 .
 Add authentication for user-specific balances.